sewoller/A3/Voice Assistant Aided Time Management/Intelligent Personal Assistants as Time Management Tools.md

 4) User Modelling
 Each of these categories serve to highlight distinct ways in which IPAs might be improved to incorporate more proactive methods of time management.

 Individual Time Management refers to ways in which an IPA could help a user manage time more effectively for tasks that do not involve any third party interaction, such as scheduling time for physical activity.
+Based on the findings from their discussion, researchers further dissected this category into 3 different levels of time management based on data requirements and complexity of implementation.
+The first level represents basic functionality such as asking an IPA to c